Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 ========================================================
 4.1  Use an existing Gmail or make a new one (a new one keeps bot mail separate).
 4.2  Turn on 2-Step Verification (required for app passwords): https://myaccount.google.com/security -> "2-Step Verification" -> turn on if off (needs my phone).
-4.3  Create an app password: https://myaccount.google.com/apppasswords -> name "Crypto Yall Bot" -> "Create" -> Google shows a 16-character password.
+4.3  Create an app password: https://myaccount.google.com/apppasswords -> name "Crypto Forge Labs Bot" -> "Create" -> Google shows a 16-character password.
 Tell me to COPY and SAVE it immediately (shown once).
      I now have saved: my Gmail ADDRESS and the 16-character APP PASSWORD.

 ========================================================